ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 3. Select the **High availability location**.
 4. Select the appropriate **Power Virtual Server workspace**.

-   > **Note**: If you are using a non-PER workspace, complete the required network configuration steps to enable communication.
+   > **Note**: If you are using a non-PER workspace, complete the required network configuration steps to enable communication with ibm Cloud network which is required for initial setup.
 See [PER and non-PER workspace networking](/docs/dr-automation-powervs?topic=dr-automation-powervs-supp-power-edge).

 5. Click **Submit** to apply the configuration.